PhaniSekharReddyAvuthu/Uclan-MSC-IT-Security-2022-Week4-Lab-Programs/README.md

-## Installation Guide for Windows Computers ( only for personal pc's as installation is not allowed in lab ) :
+## Python Installation Guide for Windows Computers ( only for personal pc's as installation is not allowed in lab ) :

 1. First step is to download python and install it.
 Python can be directly downloaded from the following link https://www.python.org/ftp/python/3.11.0/python-3.11.0-amd64.exe .